sslarch/caa2019_hackathon/readme.md

 - One dataset for all questions
 - Dataset with discrete features, spatial information for each feature, multiple variables for each feature
 - Ideal dataset: Varna, but that's not published yet.
 So maybe `Michelsberg` in the `archdata` R package by Höhn (2002)?
+Or `matuskovo` in the `quantAAR` R package by Tocik (1979) if we add spatial information (would that be possible, Martin?)?
 - A possible sequence of tasks for `Michelsberg`:

   1. Counts and lists of unique values for `site_name` & `mbk_phases`